bokhtiar-rana-backend/js-fundamentals/Init.md

 **JSON is a lightweight text format for exchanging object data.
 Uses JavaScript syntax for object and array literals with some restrictions.**

  - Restrictions in JSON
-	- Values can be object literals, array literals, strings, floating-point numbers, and the values true, false, and null.
+	- Values can be object literals, array literals, strings, floating-point numbers, true, false, and null.
 	- Strings values and property names must be delimited by double quotes.
 	- No trailing commas or skipped elements.